Resources and Documents

 3.4 Match Resolution

-A player wins by making their opponent’s final Pokémon faint.
+A competitor wins by making their opponent’s final Pokémon faint.

-A player who selects the Run option is electing to forfeit the game.
-Should both players select the Run option during the same turn, the game will be recorded as having no winner.
+A competitor who selects the Run option is electing to forfeit the game.
+Should both competitors select the Run option during the same turn, the game will be recorded as having no winner.

 3.4.1 Resolving Best-of-Three Matches in Swiss Rounds